vuejs/v2.vuejs.org/src/v2/cookbook/unit-testing-vue-components.md

 - only making one assertion per `it` block
 - having short, clear test descriptions
-- providing only the minimum data requires for the test
+- providing only the minimum data required for the test
 - refactoring duplicated logic (creating the `wrapper` and setting the `username` variable) into a factory function

 *Updated test*: